BIM Standards: ISO 19605 and more

 - Implementation of ISO 12006-2:2015 about classification.

-Standard-wise, level 3 isn’t as refined as the other two, but it’s an ongoing process that continuously improves every day.
-The expected list of standards to be included in this level are:
+Standard-wise, level 3 is not as refined as the other two for now, but it is an ongoing process that continues to improve.
+The expected list of standards that will be included in this level is as follows:

 - ISO 12006-3.
 Building construction.